kevelyn1/QGIS-Intro/_posts/qgis/2021-08-07-vector-analysis.md

 #### 2.1.
 Spatial join
 1. Open QGIS and in the QGIS Browser Panel, locate the directory where you added the data and add files <span style="font-family:Consolas; color:#AF1B03">whc_sites_2021.gpkg</span> and the <span style="font-family:Consolas; color:#AF1B03">ne_10m_admin_0_countries.shp</span> to QGIS.
 2. Change the CRS of the project to Winkel Tripel (ESRI:54042) and save your project.

 #### 2.2 Spatial query
 3. Let's find out which countries have the highest numbers of world heritage sites.
+We will use spatial join.

 #### 2.2.
 Heatmap